Constance E. Padwick: Educational work

 In 1912 Padwick joined C.M.S and was the editor of children's magazines.
 Padwick was drawn to the Middle East through the reading of the biography of Douglas M. Thornton written by Temple Gairdner.
 She believed literature was a great evangelistic tool.
 "After looking very carefully at the different positions from which it would now be possible to serve the Moslem world by means of Christian literature, and after much prayer, I have come to the deliberate conclusion that it is as a C.M.S literature missionary, if C.M.S. will have me, that I want the privilege of serving.
 For both on a general view and on a detailed examination, it seems to me that God calls us now to strengthen the Cairo literature department of C.M.S (CMS 3)" But when she offered to work overseas with C.M.S., she was rejected because of ill health.

-Padwick nevertheless worked in Cairo with the Nile Mission Press until 1921 and then went back to the University of London where she wrote a thesis on Arab Folklore.
-In 1923 she went back to Cairo, Egypt under C.M.S. and became the editorial secretary for the Central Committee for Christian Literature for Muslims.
-She also served in Cairo under C.M.S. till the end of her career for over three decades which included her time in Palestine in 1937.
+Padwick nevertheless worked in Cairo, Egypt with the Nile Mission Press, where she met Paul and Bettina Kraus until 1921 and then went back to the University of London where she wrote a thesis on Arab Folklore.
+In 1923 she went back to Cairo, under C.M.S. and became the editorial secretary for the Central Committee for Christian Literature for Muslims.
+She also served in Cairo under C.M.S. for over three decades till the end of her career, which included her time in Palestine in 1937.
 After the war in 1947 she was asked to leave Palestine and go to the Nuba Mountains in Sudan where she wrote Arab text books for schools.
 She then spent three years at Katcha Kordofan which ended in November 1951 with serious illness at the age of sixty-five.
 Padwick wrote many different Arabic materials for those people and she ended her time in Sudan in 1951 when she became ill and retired in 1952 from C.M.S. but never really truly retired till 1957 in Dorset, Village Maiden Newton close to the heart of the Hardy country of Wessex.
 Somewhere in between this time she was first nursed at Omduran hospital and then by friends in Kenya until she was ready to travel to Istanbul where she spent four quiet years.